mwalk-dev/imperva-assessment/README.md

 - GET `/attacks/all` - list all attacks
 - GET `/attacks/find` - requires `start` and `end` querystring parameters in ISO date time format, e.g. `2022-01-01T00:00:00.000-05:00`. *Be sure* to URL-encode the parameter values, otherwise +GMT offsets will be interpreted incorrectly!
 - POST `/attacks/add` - requires a JSON request body in the form `{"site":"example.com", "attackDate": "2022-01-01T12:00:00.000-05:00", "botIds":[1, 2, 3]}`.
 Bot IDs are IDs of **previously added** bots.
 If at least one specified bot ID is valid, the attack will be added with the valid bot IDs associated to it.

+## Testing
+I've added a single unit test for the AttackService class to demonstrate my approach for separating concerns and mocking dependencies.
+In a real application there would also be integration tests to ensure that the controllers work as expected.
+I don't feel that unit tests for the controllers are particularly helpful, as their correctness relies on Spring behavior such as @Validated, which a unit test would not capture.

 ## Requirements
  - Use the provided MySQL database